United States Air Force Academy: Board of Visitors

 Congressional oversight of the academy is exercised through a 15-member Board of Visitors (BoV), established under Title 10, United States Code, Section 9455, and governed by the Federal Advisory Committee Act and the BoV Charter.
 The board inquires into the morale, discipline, curriculum, instruction, physical equipment, fiscal affairs, academic methods and other matters relating to the academy.
 The board " shall visit the Academy annually" and "typically held at least twice annually with one meeting being at the USAF Academy".
 The Board prepares semi-annual reports containing its views and recommendations submitted concurrently to the Secretary of Defense, the Senate Armed Services Committee, and the House Armed Services Committee.
 The 15 members of the BoV are appointed by the president of the United States, the vice president, the Senate and House Armed Services Committees, and the Speaker of the House of Representatives.
 Since 2006, the board has been required to include at least two academy graduates.
 In July 2009, Speaker Nancy Pelosi appointed Colorado Congressman Jared Polis to the BoV, the first openly gay person to serve on a service academy's advisory board.

 There was controversy in December 2020 when President Trump made two lame duck appointments to the BoV: Kellyanne Conway and Heidi Stirrup.
 Secretary of Defense Austin suspended Defense advisory boards for a review in February 2021.
 President Biden asked them to resign in September 2021.
-Stirrup sued the Defense Department in July 2021 over the suspension of the board and in an attempt to remain on the board, however, the lawsuit was dismissed on May 9, 2022.
+Stirrup sued the Defense Department in July 2021 over the suspension of the board and in an attempt to remain on the board, however, the lawsuit was dismissed on 9 May 2022.

 In March 2025, Donald Trump assigned Sen. Tommy Tuberville, Doug Nikolai, Dan Clark, conservative activist Charlie Kirk, and Dina Powell to the board.

+In March 2026, Kirk's widow Erika Kirk was appointed to a seat on the board.